JuanSMartinez/purdue-dex/README.md

 ```

 The JSON pokemon data is the same as returned by the [PokeAPI](https://pokeapi.co) at the pokemon endpoint, i.e., the data returned from a request of the form `https://pokeapi.co/api/v2/pokemon/{id or name}/`

+In the `firebase-disabled` branch, the selection of 6 pokemon cannot be stored in a database.